floydhub/floyd-docs/docs/faqs/plans_legacy.md

 ### Note that these plans are no longer available.
 The following FAQs are for users who signed up before November 20, 2017.
 For the latest FAQs, please see [Plans FAQs](./plans.md)

+### Preemptible Instances deprecation notice

+Starting March 7, 2018 we are no longer supporting premptible instances on FloydHub.
+All instances will now be dedicated instances.
+This change was made in response to AWS (our cloud provider) making changes to the way Spot instances behaved for the purposes of running Machine Learning training jobs.
+The spot instances were preempted too frequently and led to a poor user experience and low SLA.
+So we made the decision to upgrade all the instances our fleet to dedicated instances.

+If you are using any preemptible instance Powerups they will be deprecated soon and you will not be able to purchase new powerups of the same kind.
+Existing preemptible powerups will continue to work but autorefreshes will be turned off on April 5, 2018.
+So we recommend that you switch to the new Powerups before the cut-off date.
+Contact support@floydhub.com if you have any questions about this.

 ### Which Plan is right for me?

 #### Free Plan